-One of April’s recommendations for reading is some material by Bob Grant and his writings really helped me to understand that emotions aren’t (necessarily) wrong and also that our husbands need to see our emotions and emotional side (from Peacefulwife – unless they are motivated by sin).
+One of April’s recommendations for reading is some material by Bob Grant and his writings really helped me to understand that emotions aren’t (necessarily) wrong and also that our husbands need to see our emotions and emotional side.
 It is one of the things that attracts them to us.

 Many times, I have needed days or longer to just be quiet and process.
 During those times, God gave me grace to be respectful,

 but respectful does not have to mean that we act like everything is perfectly fine and we are not hurt.
 (That is not real love, either).

 It is very possible to be respectful, to bless our husbands in our pain, but to not be living a lie and being fake and acting like everything is completely ok.